verifast/verifast-vscode/README.md

 ## Known Issues

 Known TODO items:
+- In `.c` files, indented multiline annotations are not recognized as VeriFast ghost ranges
+- In `.rs` files, rust-analyzer's assignment of semantic token type 'Comment' to comment tokens overrides the VeriFast ghost range color
 - Browse VeriFast built-in header files
 - Code completion inside annotations

 ## Release Notes

+### 0.9.6 - 2025-08-31

+- If VeriFast reports an error in a file other than the active one, the extension now makes it active
+- The extension now properly clears the old trace and old problem views upon a new verification run
+- If the file being verified is in a Cargo package, VeriFast now runs `cargo verifast` instead of `verifast`, so that the correct root source file and correct `rustc` command-line arguments are used.

 ### 0.9.5 - 2025-01-15